zkxs/stationeers/notes/notes.md

 | `AtmosphericItem.LeakAir():`           | internal atmos | external atmos | 101.325         | none     | LeakRatio, max 1 | only used for suit leaks               |
 | `Furnace.HandleGasInput():`            | gas output     | internal atmos | ???             | none     | 1                | none, because it is  direction-checked |
 | `TurbineGenerator.OnAtmosphericTick()` | a grid         | the other grid | 101.325         | none     | 1                | infinite power                         |

+## Atmospherics

+### Autoignition

+Active vents autoignite at 300C, like most devices.
+That's far too low for use in a pressure cooker room.
+However, the second condition for autoignition is 10MJ of energy in the room, which cannot be reached unless the room is above 368.55 kPa.
+So as long as you keep the pressure below that point it doesn't matter how hot the room gets: it won't spontaneously combust (unless sparked).

+If you're curious where the hell I got that magical "368.55 kPa" number from, here's the math:

+`T=Q/(nc)` comes from `Q=ncT`
+`P=nRT/V` comes from `PV=nRT`
+substituting `T=Q/(nc)` into `P=nRT/V` and simplifying gets us `P=(QR)/(Vc)`

+`Q` = 10 MJ *(autoignition required energy)*
+`R` = 8.314399719 (kPa*L)/(K*mol) *(ideal gas constant)*
+`V` = 8000 L *(volume of a grid)*
+`c` = 28.2 J/(mol\*K) *(specific heat of CO2, which is the worst-case gas as it can hold the most energy per mole)*

+Substituting those values into `P=(QR)/(Vc)` yields 368.55 kPa, assuming the atmosphere is 100% CO2.
+If it's not you can handle slightly higher pressures.
+For example, for a 50% CO2 50% X mix your autoignition pressure would be 392.19 kPa

+So the TLDR is: keep your furnace room between 101.325 and 368.55 kPa to prevent both radiative cooling and autoignition.
+That room can now be any temperature and structures won't burn unless sparked.

+Things that won't catch on fire:

+- blast doors
+- passive vents
+- atmospheric devices (pumps, valves, etc)
+- heavy cable (technically they can, but 10,000K is way too high to reach typically)
+- frames

+Things that *will* catch on fire:

+- Active vents
+- one way valves
+- light cable
+- APC
+- buttons and switches
+- walls and windows
+- any door that's *not* a blast door